Christy-cyber/surfs_up/README.md

 Fig. 2.
 Summary statistics for temperature (deg F) for the month of December on the island of Oahu.

 ## Summary
+A majority of temperatures for June and December fall above 69 F, an acceptable surfing temperature.
+Considering that the standard deviation is +/- 3.2 F and 3.7 F for June and December, respectively, temperatures in December could fall around 67 F, about 4 degrees below the mean, which is still an acceptable surfing temperature.

 ### Additional Recommended Analyses
-- Plot temperature for June and December separately to see how many days fall above 60 deg F.
+- Plot temperature data for June and December separately to see how many days fall above 60 deg F.

 - Filter based on precipitation for the months of June and December across the same years, then plot precipitation along with temperature in a single bar graph in order to understand basic trends.